School Science Lessons

 Chinese wisteris, (Wisteria sinensis), pinnate leaves, lilac-purple flowers, China, Fabaceae

-Wisteria, Daleys Fruit Tree Nursery
+Wisteria, Daleys Fruit Trees

 Withania, (Withania somnifera), Indian ginseng, ashwagandha, poison gooseberry, winter cherry, (Latin somnifera sleep inducing), ("ashva" Sanskrit: "horse", "gandha" Sanskrit: "smell", root has strong horse-like smell.), perennial, up to 60 cm, small branching shrub, 1 metre high and 75 cm wide, herbaceous plant, stems green and soft, branches and leaves downy grey fuzz, flowers small and light green, bright orange-red berry with tiny seeds, esteemed Indian folklore herbal medicine, mild sedative, primary strengthening tonic, sleeplessness, fatigue, immune system, root called "Ashwagandha", said to calm the brain, lower blood pressure, reduce pain and inflammation, alter the immune system, anti-stress "adaptogen" | 3-tropanol, (C8H15NO), Tropine | Withaferin A, (C28H38O6) | used to treat rheumatoid arthritis and lupus, easing lower back pain and sciatica, but pregnant and breast-feeding women should avoid ingesting any part of the plant, may cause severe stomach pain, fruit rich in | Saponins | as soap substitute, insect repellent, cultivated in India, Solanaceae